What’s the Difference Between Each Media Type?

 These various types of ways to “earn” earned media are beneficial to your business because it helps boost your brand awareness, increase credibility and expand reach.
 Earning media on trusted outlets and news publications not only validates your own content but gives your brand third-party credibility.
 Consumers are looking for trusted sources.
 Having your content featured on one of these sources builds that trust between your brand and consumers.
 Additionally, as your brand increases in popularity, the more earned media your brand obtains, the more your efforts will yield significant influence.
 Likewise, earned media gives a business a chance to reach a wide variety of audiences — best of all it’s free!

-Feel like you get the picture on why earned media is still crucial for your media strategy?
+Feel like you know the answer to “what is earned media?,” and get the picture on why earned media and earned media value are still crucial for your media strategy?
 Without an earned media strategy, your PR campaign won’t yield the same results and, most importantly, the best PR strategy uses a combination of earned, owned and paid in tandem to achieve the best results.